How to Develop Emotional Intelligence in Everyday Life

 What if emotional intelligence could be your greatest life skill?

-Secrets of Emotional Intelligence by Max M. Jameson is not just theory.
+It’s not just theory.
 It’s your everyday emotional toolkit.

 Real stories from real people inspired by Max’s journey